vknell/utd-docs/02-first-panw-automation/first-terraform/first-terraform.rst

 need for manual configuration.

-To create a bootstrap bucket, Sign in to the AWS console https://www.amazon.com and click on S3
+To create a bootstrap bucket, Sign in to the AWS console https://www.amazon.com and click on :guilabel:`S3`:

 .. figure:: img/buckets3-1.png

-Click Create Bucket:
+Click :guilabel:`Create Bucket`:

 .. figure:: img/buckets3-2.png

-Enter a bucket name and select a region and click Create as there is no need to go through the subsequent steps as the default values will be used.
+Enter a bucket name and select a region and click :guilabel:`Create` as there is no need to go through the subsequent steps as the default values will be used.

 .. figure:: img/buckets3-3.png

 .. note:: Select the same region as your VPC.
 You will need to enter a globally unique bucket name.
 AWS will warn you if the name is not unique.

-Once the bucket is created, select your bucket and click on :guilable:`copy ARN` button and copy/paste the value in file named :guilable:`ARNBucket`.
+Once the bucket is created, select your bucket and click on :guilabel:`copy ARN` button and copy/paste the value in file named :guilabel:`ARNBucket`.
 In your terminal type the following command and paste the key that is in your clipboard:

 .. code-block:: console